jakelever/knowledgediscovery/README.md

 ## Make Predictions for Alzheimer's and Parkinson's Disease

-Lastly we'll output predictions for Alzheimer's and Parkinson's.
+We'll output predictions for Alzheimer's and Parkinson's.

 ```bash
 # Store the CUIDs for Alzheimer's and Parkinson's